Henryk Gotlib: Later years

 As a figurative artist, he was largely neglected after the rise in popularity of abstract expressionism in the 1950s, and his final years were shadowed by depression, which is reflected in the sombre canvases from this period:

-"Typically one thinks of oil paintings of nudes, dark in tone, grainy, with impasto, in texture, broad and bold in treatment…in the tradition of German expressionism".

 In 1964, he was included in the exhibition 'Fifty years of British Art' at the Tate Gallery.
 Indeed, his contribution to British art is well known.
 In The Burlington Magazine in 1942, Tancred Borenius wrote: "A highly personal sense of colour in a lovely, luminous totality gives the keynote to his art"; Michel Strauss commented on the "strength and sensitivity" of his work in the same Journal in 1961.

 Gotlib died in Godstone, Surrey, England, at the age of 76.
 After his death he was acknowledged with an important Arts Council retrospective exhibition at the Scottish National Gallery of Modern Art, Edinburgh, in July and August 1970, curated by Douglas Hall.
 This major exhibition toured to the Southampton Art Gallery, September 1970; and the National Museum of Wales, Cardiff, October–November 1970.
 Another major retrospective of his work took place in 1980 at the National Museum, Warsaw, Poland.